Cap Tip 2/16/2019

 The Big Picture

 Standings wise the Caps are trailing the NY Islanders by just three points in the Metro division.
-The upcoming schedule isn’t very difficult ethier, we will have a chance to move up coming soon if we keep winning.
+The upcoming schedule isn’t very difficult either, Washington has a chance to move up in the standings over the next few weeks.

 The Last Week